glin/reactable/README.md

   defaultSortOrder = NULL,  # Default sort order.
 Either "asc" or "desc" format = NULL,            # Column formatting options.
 See column formatting below render = NULL,            # Custom column renderers.
-See custom renderers below html = FALSE,             # Render cells as raw HTML? minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
+See custom renderers below html = FALSE,             # Render cells as HTML?
+HTML strings are escaped by default minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
 Overrides minWidth and maxWidth